Jury in Trump hush money trial resumes deliberations after rehearing instructions, testimony

 Pecker testified that he reiterated to Cohen that he wasn’t going forward with the agreement.

-He said that Cohen told him: “The boss is going to be very angry at you.”
+He said Cohen told him: “The boss is going to be very angry at you.”

 Associated Press writer Jill Colvin in New York contributed to this report.